 Check out this story and see how you relate

 There she was, a fresh new look hair cut shorter then she has ever had, a tinge of blonde streaks spread throughout her dark brown hair.
 She was beautiful, but she didn’t need a new haircut to define that, everyone already knew.

-Her breathing steadies as she starts to feel worthy with each calculated step towards her husband.
+Her breathing steadies as she starts to feel worthy of each calculated step towards her husband.
 She’s scared and excited and wondering will he find her worthy of beauty?

 The thoughts swirl inside her head.
 “He won’t like it and if he doesn’t like it- what good am I?”
 Children, lack of exercise, and the constant articles showing up in her Facebook feed about the heartbreaking addiction of porn fills her mind.